Monumentalism

 Monumentalism defines the architectural tendencies that during the first half of the twentieth century had as their essential canon the inspiration and connection to classicism and neoclassicism.
 Critics divide this architecture into two streams: Neo-Baroque and Simplified Neoclassicism.

 Neo-Baroque

 Neo-Baroque (Baroque Revival) shows a return to the eighteenth century with the proportion of orders becoming gigantic, enriched with ornamental friezes.
-It is the public architecture of the Soviet Union with the various buildings of the central party committees in Leningrad as in Kyiv.
+It is the public architecture of the Soviet Union with the various buildings of the central party committees in Leningrad as in Kiev.
 The scenographic vision of the architectural space, which is to celebrate the regime, takes over on the planimetric composition of the buildings.

 Simplified Neoclassicism

 Simplified Neoclassicism, also called Novecento Italiano style, is linked to the classical architectural culture, but lightens its elements and architectural details, removing or simplifying the decoration.
 This is the architecture preferred by totalitarian regimes for its celebratory efficacy in the built environment, with the exaltation of the Roman age in the Italian case.
 Its major theorist will be in Italy the architect Marcello Piacentini who dominates the fascist twenty years with his canons, crowding out the rationalists, who attempted to reconcile the themes of the Modern Movement within an authoritarian regime.
 This style also affected new urbanistic projects (university city of Rome, E42) and the demolition and reconstruction of historic centers (Via della Conciliazione, historic centers of Brescia and Livorno).

 Piacentini will develop two essential canons: the exterior modernization of the style and the classic structure of the architectural design, with: